Norm Holland

+He retired from riding in 1974, having ridden over 900 winners.

 He continued his involvement with racing, spending 17 years as riding master at the Auckland Apprentice School, and serving as the jockeys' liaison officer for the Auckland Racing Club.

 In the 1977 New Year Honours, Holland was appointed an Officer of the Order of the British Empire, for services to horseracing.
 He was made a life member of the Auckland Racing Club in 2005, and at the 2010 New Zealand Thoroughbred Racing Awards he received the award for contribution to racing.

 Holland died in Auckland in 2014.
 His funeral was held at Ellerslie Racecourse, and he was buried at Purewa Cemetery.